vapor/docs/3.0/docs/fluent/querying.md

 Galaxy.query(on: conn).sort(\.name, .descending)
 ```

+You can sort by multiple fields to perform tie breaking behavior where there is duplicate information in the one of the sorted fields.

 ### Join

 Other models can be joined to an existing query in order to further filter the results.